A Wine of Wizardry: Critical controversy

-The Los Angeles Times disagreed: “The poet is George Sterling, and the poem purports to describe the things he saw after drinking a cup of wine.
+The Los Angeles Times disagreed: "The poet is George Sterling, and the poem purports to describe the things he saw after drinking a cup of wine.
 [Actually, the visions were seen not by Sterling, but by his unnamed narrator.
-And the narrator did not sip the wine before his visions but only after the visions ended.]
+And the narrator did not sip the wine before his visions but drank only after the visions ended.]
 It was a potent drink that produced such an attack of delirium tremens.
-I once knew a man who had ’em for fair, and wandered three days in the desert, chasing green-haired ballet girls in pink tights and combing snakes out of his whiskers, but he never saw anything to compare with the circus procession that passed before Mr. Sterling.
+I once knew a man who had 'em for fair, and wandered three days in the desert, chasing green-haired ballet girls in pink tights and combing snakes out of his whiskers, but he never saw anything to compare with the circus procession that passed before Mr. Sterling.
 He would give his shirt for three fingers of the jag-juice mentioned by Mr. Sterling and recommended so highly by Mr. Bierce."

 In the October 1907 issue of Humanity, Edwin C. Ranck covered the entire controversy in a caustic article beginning:

-The most amusing thing in recent literary annals is Ambrose Bierce’s grandiloquent praise of George Sterling’s new poem, “A Wine of Wizardry,” and the jealous, bitter reply made to it by that empress of scullery maid’s poetry—Ella Wheeler Wilcox.
+The most amusing thing in recent literary annals is Ambrose Bierce's grandiloquent praise of George Sterling's new poem, "A Wine of Wizardry," and the jealous, bitter reply made to it by that empress of scullery maid's poetry—Ella Wheeler Wilcox.
 There are so many funny incidents connected with this "tempest in a teapot" that one does not know when to laugh first.
 It is like a continuous vaudeville performance.

-The October Current Literature covered the controversy by reprinting "A Wine of Wizardry" and an introduction indicating its editor's displeasure: “The poem is a series of lurid pictures which Fancy, wine-inspired, is represented as conjuring up.
+The October Current Literature covered the controversy by reprinting "A Wine of Wizardry" and an introduction indicating its editor's displeasure: "The poem is a series of lurid pictures which Fancy, wine-inspired, is represented as conjuring up.
 There is practically no thought-content.
 It is full of vivid color and the word-painting is remarkable; but there is no appeal to the intellect, nor, with us at least, to the emotions.
-It is a kaleidoscope, and one feels that the series of pictures could be continued indefinitely, no one of them having any organic relation to any other.”
+It is a kaleidoscope, and one feels that the series of pictures could be continued indefinitely, no one of them having any organic relation to any other."